-We’ve arrived in 2019.
+We’ve arrived in 2020.
 And with the new year comes resolutions to better ourselves.
-And what better way to do that, then to start taking care of your skin?
+And what better way to do that than by starting a new skincare regimen to take care of your skin?

 The easiest way to start taking care of your skin is to build a skincare regimen.
 By understanding each step and starting out simply, you’ll have an easier time sticking to it and a greater appreciation for how every step benefits you.

 The most basic and effective skincare regimens are 5 steps or less.
 Here are the most essential steps and how they benefit your skin.

 The first step is pretty self-explanatory.
 Dirt, oil, free radicals, pollution, sweat, and makeup build up on our skin throughout the day and night, and cleansing removes them to prevent pores from being clogged, while also prepping skin for the rest of your regimen.
 Choose a gentle, sulfate-free cleanser suitable for all skin types and suds up every morning and night (after removing makeup).

 Dr. Kaplan Prescribes: Purifying Foam Cleanser